-Mangawhai attracts a wide range of New Zealand bird species, and home to the New Zealand Fairy Tern, New Zealand's rarest endemic bird.
+Mangawhai attracts a wide range of New Zealand bird species, and is home to the New Zealand Fairy Tern (Tara iti)- New Zealand's rarest endemic bird.
 Mangawhai lodge is an ideal destination for bird watching in New Zealand We cater for individuals, couples or birding groups- please contact us for prices.

 Turnstones and Godwits migrate from Alaska and Siberia arriving late September and leave in late March and early April.
 A Black Shag colony breed and live in a tree at the far end of the famous Mangawhai Cliff Top Walkway.

 Birds commonly seen around Mangawhai Lodge include: